CS100 - CNW1 Class Policy

 Zoom recording for each exam and final

-For each exam and final, you need to send a link of zoom recording
+For each exam and final, you need to send a link of zoom recording of your exam and final after exam via your QCC email.

 - Go to https://cuny.zoom.us/